Captains of the Clouds: Oscar nominations

 Ted Smith and Casey Roberts were nominated for Best Art Direction- Interior Decoration, Color, and Sol Polito was nominated for Best Color Cinematography at the 1943 Academy Awards.

 Music

 The music score is by Max Steiner, and Harold Arlen wrote the title song (lyrics by Johnny Mercer), which is used as a march in the film.
-Later, "Captains of the Clouds" was adopted as an official song of the Royal Canadian Air Force, although its use today is largely ceremonial.
+Later, "Captains of the Clouds" was adopted as an official song of the Royal Canadian Air Force, although its subsequent use has become largely ceremonial.
 The tune is also known for its use in Carl Stalling's music scores for various Warner Bros.
 Cartoons shorts.

 Canada's unofficial national anthem, "The Maple Leaf Forever", by Alexander Muir, is also heard, as well as "O Canada", the de facto Canadian anthem since 1939, and official anthem since 1980.

 Recording

 The title song was the B side of a 1942 recording (Decca 4174) by Dick Powell, with Over There as the A side.